 Field or Button Description Default Style [button] Specify default report parameters for fonts and curve properties.
 Delete [button] Deletes the selected report in the Reports list box.
-Deleted reports will have to be regenerated if deleted in error.
+Deleted reports wi have to be regenerated if deleted in error.
 Hide [button] Hides (or temporarily removes) the selected report from the tabbed view.
 The report name remains in the Reports list box.
 Print [button] Displays the Print window for report output.
 Reports [group box] Contains a list of all generated reports.
 The same reports display as tabs at the top of the report header unless the report has been hidden using the Hide button.
 Show [button] Displays the selected or hidden report in the Reports list box.
+For fields and tons on page d buttons not listed in this table, see Common Fields and But - 2 - 3 .